T. J. Watt: 2018

 Watt entered training camp slated as a starting left outside linebacker.
-Head coach Mike Tomlin named Watt and Bud Dupree, who was now on the right side, the starting outside linebackers to begin the season, alongside inside linebackers Vince Williams and Jon Bostic.
+Head coach Mike Tomlin named Watt and Bud Dupree, who was now on the right side, the starting outside linebackers to begin the season.

-Watt started in the season-opener at the Browns and recorded a season-high ten combined tackles (seven solo), three sacks, and blocked a potential game-winning field goal, the first of his career, during overtime in a 21–21 tie.
+Watt started in the season-opener at the Browns and recorded a season-high ten combined tackles (seven solo), three sacks, and blocked a field goal, the first of his career, during overtime in a 21–21 tie.
 He earned AFC Defensive Player of the Week for his performance.
-On October 7, 2018, Watt recorded eight combined tackles, tied his season-high of three sacks, and forced a fumble in the Steelers’ 41–17 win against the Atlanta Falcons.
+On October 7, 2018, Watt recorded eight combined tackles, tied his season-high of three sacks, and forced a fumble in the Steelers' 41–17 win against the Atlanta Falcons.
 His performance earned him his second AFC Defensive Player of the Week award of the year.
-On November 18, he set a season high of two forced fumbles during a 20–16 win over the Jacksonville Jaguars.
+On November 18, he had two strip sacks of Blake Bortles during a 20–16 win over the Jacksonville Jaguars.
 He later replicated his performance during December 30's game against the Cincinnati Bengals.
 In the same game, Watt recorded four solo tackles with three assisted tackles as the Steelers won their final game of the season with a score of 16–13.

 He started in all 16 games in 2018 and recorded 68 combined tackles (50 solo), 13 sacks, six forced fumbles, and three pass deflections.
 He was named to his first ever Pro Bowl following the season.
 After the season, Watt was ranked 93rd on the NFL Top 100 Players of 2018.